invad0r/notable-notes/notes/bash redirects.md

 <()                  # process substitution

-n>file               # directs file descriptor n to file n<file               # takes file descriptor n from file n>>file              # directs file description n to file; append to file if it already exists
+n>FILE               # directs FILE descriptor n to FILE n<FILE               # takes FILE descriptor n from FILE n>>FILE              # directs FILE description n to FILE; append to file if it already exists

 &[FILEDESCRIPTOR]     # reference to value of filedescriptor